ReconDock By Kdairatchi

 - Backup repos from various hosters to local or other hosters.

-- git commit --fixup
+- git commit --fixup, but automatic

 - Convert your git log to JSON.